 Building on the previous step, the purpose of this exercise is to think in more detail about the specific interests and motivations that may incentivise stakeholders and knowledge holders to engage in the assessment.
 This will help you to communicate more clearly with stakeholders and knowledge holders about the value, opportunities, and benefits that their participation and engagement in the assessment could have both for them and the assessment.
-At this point, it's also important to think about any potential dis-incentives and barriers that may prevent the effective participation of stakeholders and knowledge holders and knowledge holders.
+At this point, it's also important to think about any potential dis-incentives and barriers that may prevent the effective participation of stakeholders and knowledge holders, so that you can take necessary actions to mitigate those barriers when planning your engagement activities.